Om-1005/Prodigy_DS_01/README.md

 # Data Science Internship Task 1
 ## Introduction
 Information representation is a critical skill in the fields of data analysis and visualisation.
 Understanding how to make charts that may be customized can help you express ideas succinctly and precisely.
 Through the visualization of age distribution and gender breakdown, this exercise aims to improve data presentation abilities and facilitate a deeper comprehension of the data under consideration.
-##Dataset
+## Dataset
-The dataset used is world_population_dataset.
+The dataset used is https://data.worldbank.org/indicator/SP.POP.TOTL.
 The dataset covers population records from 2001 to 2022, offering insights into global demographic trends, age distribution, gender demographics, and other population-related factors.
 It serves as a valuable resource for understanding global population dynamics.
 SP.POP.TOTL ==> Population, total

 SP.POP.TOTL.FE.IN ==> Population, female